After years of building navigation menus, below are what we have learned:

 Bricks builder doesn’t support an all-in-one element.
 It is against Bricks’ methodology.

 You may think of the Nav (Nestable) element.
-It works because the Off-Canvas layout is pretty simple.
+It works because the mobile menu of that element is pretty simple

-TBH, it’s possible to make it work.
-But, extra code to manipulate the DOM is risky for SEO and Accessibility.
+Even if it’s possible, extra code to manipulate the DOM is risky for SEO and accessibility.

 If controls of both Mobile Menu and Desktop Menu are in one element, the amount of controls for all menu layouts will be massive for users to handle.

-The traditional responsive method has no real benefit.
+The traditional responsive method has more disadvantages than advantages.
 And since Bricks doesn’t support an all-in-one element, we decided to choose flexibility and long-term compatibility with Bricks.